 XQuery and data formats

 A last word about data formats.
 XQuery does not work with XPT files.
 Well essentially, no single modern software works with XPT files, unless it is a "legacy feature".
-XQuery however works very well with XML, so we developed the rules for working with the modern CDISC Dataset-XML format, which we hope to be soon accepted by the FDA as the transport format for SDTM, SEND and ADaM.
+XQuery however works very well with XML and JSON, so we developed the rules for working with the modern CDISC Dataset-XML format, which we hope to be soon accepted by the FDA as the transport format for SDTM, SEND and ADaM.
 If your SDTM/SEND/ADaM submission is in XPT (modern mapping tools such as SDTM-ETL use Dataset-XML and "degrade" the tables to XPT in the very last step), you can easily transform your XPT in the modern Dataset-XML format using one of the tools provided by CDISC.

 Implementing XQuery in your own software